 The identification of bats based on their sound

-Ultrasound equipment called „bat-detector“ is used to find, identify and count bats in flight.
+Ultrasound equipment called bat-detector is used to find, identify and count bats in flight.
 Several types of detectors exist, two of which have been widely used in northern Europe.
+(Figs. 1–3)

 First, heterodyne detector (like Pettersson D100 and Pettersson D200).
-This is a pocket-size apparatus which has a sensitive ultrasound microphone and a heterodyne system which makes bat sounds audible to humans.
-Using different characters of sound many bat species (especially those belonging to the group of narrowband bats; Masing, 2006) can be identified on spot, just by listening to the detector.
+This is a pocket-size apparatus with a sensitive ultrasound microphone and a heterodyne system making bat sounds audible to humans.
+Using different characters of sound many bat species (especially those belonging to the group of narrowband bats, Masing, 2006) can be identified on spot, just by listening to the detector.

 Second, time-expansion detector (like Pettersson D240x and others).
 Those can be also pocket-size, and usually include also a heterodyne system.
 In this type of detector the original bat sound is expanded (often 10 times), thus species specific character states can be picked by a human ear.
 This type of detector helps to identify also broadband bats.
 Those emit often very short pulses not identifiable from a heterodyne detector.

 Both types of detector are widely used in bat surveys and bat monitoring; and this is also the equipment that our research team has used during bat work in European towns.

 Fig. 1.
 Pettersson D200 (heterodyne, on the left) and Pettersson D240x (heterodyne and time-expansion, on the right) bat-detectors.